mattermost/docs/source/deployment/sso-ldap.md

 ### Troubleshooting / FAQ

 The following are frequently asked questions and troubleshooting suggestions on common error messages and issues.
+It is recommendeded that you check your logs for errors as they can provide an idea of what the issue is.

 #### If "AD/LDAP Test" button fails, how can I troubleshoot the connection?